EinavTzemach/aws-lessons/README.md

 - Rekognition supports faces, objects, and custom labels if needed.
 - **Cognito authentication and CloudFront HTTPS are now required for all users.**
 - If you see "User is not confirmed" on login, use the "Confirm Account" button to enter your verification code.
+- if you have unexcpected error send debug to me e.g. bash -x ./terraform/update_api_url.sh

 ---